 MODERN DAY SEX MAGIC RESOURCES

-The occult and the orgasm were unavoidably linked by the Church’s undying distaste.
-Eroticism played a key role in the witch hunts when fornicators and amorous women were seen as signs of the devil’s influence.
-Perhaps one of the most sexually explicit of the accused witches was Lady Alice Kyteler.
-When her belongings in her home were searched “ergot ointment” was found.
-Ergot was used in medieval times as a hallucinogenic drug.
-Individuals of that time found use resulted in some undesirable side effects which they felt were lessened when taken by the skin.
-The most effective ways to elicit these effects were in receiving areas of the skin such as the armpits or genitalia.
+Use resulted in some undesirable side effects which individuals found were lessened when taken by the skin.
+The most effective topical method being through areas such as the armpits or genitalia.
 Women were able to feel the effects of the drug by rubbing the ointment on a broomstick edge and using it for insertion.
+(This is where we get the idea that witches ride broomsticks).
 We can see how the church was able to claim that the two were linked after incidents such as this.
-However, we are still left with the question of whether sex actually has a role in magic or if it was all purely speculative.

 In modern-day witch circles and resources, we find that sex magic is often credited to Tantra, Aleister Crowley, and Ordo Templi Orientis or (O.T.O.)..
 The O.T.O believed sex magic to be their “supreme secret” practice, which I personally find egotistical and small-minded because if we’re being honest, they were far from the first to think sex felt magical.
 The order developed a degree system of magic divided into groups called triads.
 The final triad was the degrees of sex magic which originally fell into heteronormative scope until the addition of homoerotic levels – an addition said to be made by Aleister Crowley.